RunestoneInteractive/httlads/_sources/Statistics/cs2_adding_data_in_google_sheets.rst

 paste the values into the remaining cells until it reaches a black cell in the left column.
 Double-check the entire column to make sure that all the data is filled.

-As in our previous study case, we will have some rows taht have a value of #N/A. In this case, it is because in one spreadsheet there is a name "Venezuela, RB" and in the other spreadsheet it has "Venezuela, the Bolivarian Republic of."
-You will have to manually clean up this data, and make the names match where they don't already.
+As in our previous study case, we will have some rows with a value of #N/A. In this case, In one spreadsheet there is a name "Venezuela, RB" and in the other spreadsheet it has "Venezuela, the Bolivarian Republic of."
+You will have to clean up this data, and make the names manually match where they don't already.

-(OLD) As you found out, some rows have a value of #N/A in them.
-This is because one spreadsheet has the name "Venezuela, RB" and the other spreadsheet has "Venezuela, the Bolivarian Republic of."
-We know these are the same, but the computer does not make the match.
-You will need to manually clean up this data by making the names match where they don't already.
-This is also why the countries of the world spreadsheet contain the column that has a three-letter code for each country.
-These codes are internationally agreed upon and are always the same for each country.
-This avoids the kind of problems we have where there is more than one common spelling.

 Any time you are introducing data from another source, you are likely to run into inconsistencies and missing data.